Comparisons / lighting

 • Video flicker is present: visible banding or pulsing brightness appears on camera when lamp driver frequency and camera frame rate are out of sync.

-• Reliability/robustness are often cited over the long term.
+• Reliability/robustness are well established over the long term.

 • Maintenance and spare-parts ecosystem is generally well documented.